pivotal/docs-tap/cli-plugins/apps/command-reference/commands-details/workload_create_update_apply.hbs.md

 ### <a id="apply-subpath"></a> `--sub-path`

-It's used to define which path is going to be used as root to create and update the workload.
+It's used to define which path is used as root to create and update the workload.

 <details><summary>Example</summary>

-  - Git repo
+  - Git repository
     ```bash
     tanzu apps workload apply subpathtester --git-repo https://github.com/path-to-repo/my-repo --git-branch main --type web --sub-path my-subpath